AyanRuzdan/cse-material/Django Questions.md

 ]
 ```
 ## `views.py`
-The book name is to be rendered in a formatted output
+The book name is to be rendered in a formatted output.
+The name of the book is formatted before it is sent to be rendered.
 ```python
 from django.shortcuts import render def q2_view(request, book_name):